Safety Policies & FAQ

 o 18-20 years old: To shoot a handgun, must be accompanied by a shooter 21 years or older.

-The range master has final authority and may inspect any firearm or ammunition to be used on the range.
+The Range Safety Officer has final authority and may inspect any firearm or ammunition on the range.

 Your firearm is required to have some sort of aiming device on it, otherwise you cannot shoot that firearm at this range.

-Photo ID is required for all shooters regardless of age as well as anyone else who is going into the shooting areas of the range.
+A government issued Photo ID is required for all shooters regardless of age, as well as anyone else who is going into the shooting areas of the range.

-If the range master sees that you are unable to hit the paper target or causing damage to the range you will be asked to leave the premises.
+If the Range Safety Officer sees that you are unable to hit the paper target or are causing damage to the range, you will be asked to leave the premises.

 Misconduct or violation of range rules may result in your being removed from the range

 No Rifles allowed except for the Junior Optimist Rifle Club